-Dennis Adler's book gives a wonderful portrayal of the fascinating story of Enzo Ferrari and his cars, and Dennis's photographs bring back many memories, not only for me but, I am sure, for every enthusiast of the Cavallino Rampante.
-It is also touching for me to see how successful my father's lifelong friendship and business relationship with Enzo Ferrari has been.
-It was not always a happy and contented partnership, but then you could not expect anything else from two such similar and remarkably self-confident men.
+Dennis Adler's latest book continues a portrayal of the fascinating story of Enzo Ferrari and his cars over the last seventy-five years with photography that brings back many memories, not only for me but, I am sure, for every enthusiast of the Cavallino Rampante.
 The name Enzo Ferrari will live forever in the history of the sporting automobile, and I feel privileged that our family played a part in a true-life automotive fairy tale.